 Always let it rest 15-minutes before slicing so the juices can return to all edges of the steak.

 Flank steak should be sliced “across the grain”.
 This means to cut across the width of the steak, not the length.
 This cuts the fibers within the steak and makes them shorter, therefore they are easier to chew.

 Do you love Filipino food?
 If you’re curious about it I would definitely give some of these favorite recipes a try.
 Start with Filipino Lumpia, they are one of my favorite appetizers.
 Have you ever heard of or tried Filipino Spaghetti?
 It’s a thing.
 Filipino Chicken Adobo is one of the most classic Filipino dishes out there.
 Give it a try.
 This Filipino Pancit also looks amazing and is on my list to make.
 If bread is on your mind then this Pandesal is for you.

 Three years ago I threw together this delicious Tangy Sweet Shredded Carrot Salad and it has rocked picnics ever since.
-Five years I had an insane sweet-tooth and these Cookie Butter-Nutella Blondies were born as a result.
+Five years ago I made these Cookie Butter-Nutella Blondies to satisfy a sweet-tooth.
 And eight years ago I made this Blueberry Crisp.
-Don't forget a dollop of ice cream on top.
+Don’t forget a dollop of ice cream on top.

 Filipino-Style Grilled Flank Steak

 - 1 medium lemon chopped

 - 1-3/4 pound flank steak

 - Place lemon, onion, soy sauce, rice vinegar, garlic and pepper into the bowl of a food processor or blender and process until minced.
 Pour marinade into a large baking dish and add your flank steak.
 Cover and marinate in the refrigerator for 24 hours.
 Remove steak from marinade; discard marinade.